-How are employee reimbursement payments for travel, continuing education, etc., reported on the Statement of Cash Flows?
+How are employee reimbursement payments for travel, continuing education, etc. reported on the Statement of Cash Flows?

-Report these payments as payments to suppliers for goods and services in the operating activities section.
+These payments are reported as payments to suppliers for goods and services in the operating activities section.

-Do we disregard Mandatory and Non-mandatory transfers between funds, because they zero each other out?

-Yes.

-How is amortization of bond issuance costs shown on the SRECNP?

-The amortization will show as a non-cash operating expense on the SRECNP and will not show on the Statement of Cash Flows because it is a non-cash transaction.

-How do we handle "Other non-operating revenues" in the Statement of Cash Flows?
-Examples included library fine revenue, facility rental revenue, miscellaneous income, ticket sales, copier revenue, advertising sales, discount on sales tax, and collection fees received.

-Everything except a discount on sales tax is considered operating revenue.
+- QUESTION 12 Do we disregard Mandatory and Non-mandatory transfers between funds, because they zero each other out? - ANSWER 12 Yes - QUESTION 13 How is amortization of bond issuance costs shown on the Statement of Revenues, Expenses, and Changes in Net Assets? - QUESTION 13 The amortization will show as a non-cash operating expense on the Statement of Revenues, Expenses, and Changes in Net Assets and will not show on the Statement of Cash Flows because it is a non-cash transaction. - QUESTION 14 How do we handle "Other non-operating revenues" in the Statement of Cash Flows?
+Examples included: library fine revenue, facility rental revenue, miscellaneous income, ticket sales, copier revenue, advertising sales, discount on sales tax, and collection fees received. - ANSWER 14 Everything except a discount on sales tax is considered operating revenue.
 The library (as well as copier revenue) is a part of the college's ongoing mission.
 Facility rental fees, ticket sales, and advertising sales are part of the auxiliary activities and are also considered an ongoing part of the institution's mission.
 GASB Statement 9 defines collection fees received as operating revenue.
-The discount on sales tax is a pass-through (neither revenue nor expense - a contra account to revenue) and will not show in the Statement of Cash Flows.

-Ouestion 15

-How should Bad Debt Expense be shown on the Statement of Cash Flows?

-For bad debt that isn't netted against revenue, treat it as a non-cash expense.
-It will not appear in the reconciliation section on the Statement of Cash Flows.

-How should Donated Building Rental (\$204,000) be shown on the Statement of Cash Flows?
-On the SRECNP, building rental expense is shown as an operating expense and the revenue is shown as a gift under non-operating revenues.
-Is this correct?

-Show both the rental income and expense as operating on the Statement of Cash Flows.
-The revenue should not be under non-operating revenue.

-How should a donated, capitalized asset be shown on the Statement of Cash Flows?
-It is shown as a gift under non-operating revenues on the SRECNP.

-Do not show the donated capitalized asset on the Statement of Cash Flows because there was no cash transaction involved.
-Show it as a capital contribution on the SRECNP.
+The discount on sales tax is a pass-through (neither revenue nor expense a contra account to revenue) and will not show in the Statement of Cash Flows. - QUESTION 15 How should Bad Debt Expense be shown on the Statement of Cash Flows? - ANSWER 15 For bad debt that isn't netted against revenue, treat it as a non-cash expense.
+It will not appear in the reconciliation section on the Statement of Cash Flows. - QUESTION 16 How should Donated Building Rental (\$204,000) be shown on the Statement of Cash Flows?
+On the SRECNA, building rental expense is shown as an operating expense and the revenue is shown as a gift under non-operating revenues.
+Is this correct? - ANSWER 16 Both the rental income and expense should be shown as operating on the Statement of Cash Flows.
+The revenue should not be under non-operating revenue. - QUESTION 17 How should a donated capitalized asset be shown on the Statement of Cash Flows?
+It is shown as a gift under non-operating revenues on the Statement of Revenues, Expenses, and Changes in Net Assets. - ANSWER 17 The donated capitalized asset should not be shown on the Statement of Cash Flows because there was no cash transaction involved.
+It should be shown as a capital contribution on the Statement of Revenues, Expenses, and Changes in Net Assets.